Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: The tenuous atmosphere case

 Here we have used the fact that $\phi_1 (r) = (R_1/r) \phi_{\perp 1}(r)$ is the flux received at P from the primary stellar images accounting for the focusing effect of the limb curvature (Eq.~\ref{eq_phi_to_phi_perp}).
-The Eq.~\ref{eq_amplitude_a1} merely states that the observed flux,
+Equation~\ref{eq_amplitude_a1} merely states that the observed flux,

 is the flux calculated in the geometrical optics approximation (Eq.~\ref{eq_phi_to_phi_perp}), with no noticeable diffraction effects.